Unacademy: History

+As of 2021, the company was valued at $3.44 billion and had raised $860 million in funding from investors.

+In 2022, Unacademy became one of the founding members of IAMAI's India EdTech Consortium along with other edtech firms like Simplilearn, PrepInsta Prime, UpGrad, Byjus and Vedantu.
+That year, Unacademy opened its first offline learning centre in Kota, Rajasthan, followed up with other centers in Delhi, Mumbai, and Bengaluru.

+Unacademy has signed MoUs with various Indian state governments to support meritorious students in these states to prepare for competitive exams like K-12, IIT-JEE, NEET UG, and Defence exams.

 Criticism

-In January 2020, Unacademy suffered a huge data leak that led to the exposure of personal data of nearly 22 million users.
+In January 2020, Unacademy suffered a data leak by the hacker group ShinyHunters that led to the exposure of personal data of nearly 22 million users.
 The breach included user records of employees from Reliance Industries, TCS, HDFC, SBI, Infosys, Cognizant, Wipro, Accenture, Facebook and Google, among others.
 The records appeared for sale on a dark web forum, with the seller asking for $2000.
 Unacademy officials later confirmed that nearly 11 million accounts were compromised, but nothing valuable was leaked or misused.
 Unacademy re-assured the fact that no sensitive information has been compromised in their official statement on the issue.

 In May 2021, it was criticized for posting questions in their Test Series that were religiously inclined and were claimed to be anti-national in nature.
-Learners complain that often their Educators are removed from the system, leaving the syllabus mid-way.
-Recently, Unacademy was under scrutiny for laying off both Educators as well as full-time employees.
+Learners complain that often their educators are removed from the system, leaving the syllabus mid-way.
+In 2022, Unacademy was under scrutiny for laying off both educators as well as full-time employees.

-Brajesh Maheshwari who is the co-founder and director of Allen Career Institute warned its teachers of leaving the institute and moving to the other offline coaching centres after Unacademy opened a coaching centre in Kota and had roped in several teachers from Allen.
-Unacademy also suspended contracts Of Educators to cut cost due to funding winter in July 2022.
+Unacademy suspended contracts of educators to cut cost due to funding winter in July 2022.

 PrepLadder

-In 2021 a Sri Lankan company Medical Joyworks filed a suit in the Bombay Civil Court alleging that PrepLadder, a subsidiary of Unacademy, has plagiarized Medical Joyworks's Prognosis application and other property.
+In 2021, Sri Lankan company Medical Joyworks filed a suit in the Bombay Civil Court alleging that PrepLadder, a subsidiary of Unacademy, has plagiarized Medical Joyworks' Prognosis application and other property.
 The court in its order on 20 September 2021 stated that "Unacademy cannot use its PrepLadder app, website and any other content until all proprietary information, know-how, and technology belonging to Medical Joyworks have been removed to the satisfaction of Medical Joyworks and an independent auditor."

 However, on 24 September 2021, the Bombay High Court stayed this judgement when the legal counsel appearing for PrepLadder alleged that the civil court's order was completely erroneous since the civil judge had passed it without jurisdiction.